Diet guide for older cats and dogs

 - Senior cats: Regularly throughout the day, although keep their portions very small.
 Older cats are prone to becoming disinterested in food, so add smelly and warm additions (like warm water or fishy liquids) to their meals to entice their senses.
 If your cat hasn’t eaten for two days, see your vet.

 Life tends to get a little slower for your pet in their senior years, but that’s why it’s so important to keep them healthy with a balanced diet.
-If your pet is younger than 9 years old, it’s not too late to protect them with Accident & Illness Cover, or if they are over 9 years of age with Accident Only Cover.
+If your pet is younger than 16 years old, it’s not too late to protect them with Seniors Pet Insurance.
+Call us today to find out more or get a quote online.
 Call us today to find out more or get a quote online.

 4 Oct 2019